English Language Abilities

 - Score no lower than 6.5 in any section.

 Hospitals, universities, and health authorities all require to be satisfied that a dentist is able to communicate satisfactorily in both written and spoken English with patients and staff.
-The IELTS organised by the British Council is useful in determining proficiency.
-An IELTS Grade higher than that required by the GDC may be requested in the person specification and the job description.

 One of the big advantages of the IELTS is that it can be taken in so many different countries before you arrive in the UK.
 If you have difficulties in passing the IELTS consider what language you speak at home, consider reading an English newspaper every day, listen to an English speaking radio programme, e.g. BBC radio 4, and consider enrolling on an English course.
-Speaking English at home with a family member or partner or friend can also be very beneficial before sitting the IELTS
+Speaking English at home with a family member or partner or friend can also be very beneficial before sitting IELTS.

 View the IELTS website.